Home

 For those that noticed that the illustrations stop for a while in September 2012.

-During 2012 I became ill and the most serious symptom for me was that I eventually stopped drawing or being creative in any way.
+During 2012 I became ill and the most serious symptom and the thing that prompted me to get help was that I stopped drawing or being creative in any way.

 Depression is a first world problem but nevertheless it is real, misery inducing and debilitating.
-The good news is that I have survived and have made it to where you see me now.
-Managing to update the site again – regularly.
+The good news is that I have recovered enough to update the site again regularly.

 Translation:

-*Gie yer friends a gas: give your friends so much enjoyment they’re gasping for breath.
+*Gie yer freens a gas: give your friends so much enjoyment they’re gasping for breath.

-This Scottish word site is for enjoyment and entertainment.
-If you desire a definitive definition of any word here please consult the relevant dictionaries, lexicons, or grannies.
+This Scottish words site is accurate but leans towards enjoyment.
+If you want definitions that take themselves very seriously please consult the relevant dictionaries, lexicons, or grannies.

 Have fun.